 - A claim has not already been filed against the policy

 - Your guest waives their right to file a claim for loss arising out of their original trip date once a voucher is issued

-For any plans that include Trip Cancellation coverage due to sickness, we are providing coverage if your guest, a family member, or a traveling companion contract COVID-19 and they have to cancel their trip, provided plan requirements are met.
-However, most travel insurance plans can’t cover a guest’s fear of getting sick—including the fear of contracting COVID-19 while traveling.
+For any plans that include Trip Cancellation coverage due to sickness, we are providing coverage if your guest, a family member, or a traveling companion gets sick with COVID-19 and they have to cancel their trip, provided plan requirements are met.
+However, most travel insurance plans can’t cover cancellations due to shelter in place orders, travel restrictions, or a guest’s fear of getting sick—including the fear of contracting COVID-19 while traveling.

 Please note that based on policy definitions, a “shelter in place” order is not considered a mandatory “Quarantine” and is not a covered event under our plans.

 If your guest is diagnosed with Coronavirus or another sickness and is Quarantined they can be covered.
 Learn more

 If your guest is Quarantined, but not sick, coverage depends on when they bought their plan and when the loss occurred.
 Coverage is unavailable if the insurance plan was purchased on or after January 29, 2020.
 For insurance plans that exclude pandemics, coverage is unavailable for losses occurred on or after March 11, 2020, the date COVID-19 was formally declared a pandemic by the World Health Organization.
 Plan exclusions for a pandemic can vary according to your guest's state of residence and the plan they purchased.
 For eligible plans that include coverage for mandatory Quarantine, coverage may be available.
 To review their coverage details, guests should see their Description of Coverage or Insurance Policy.